Resources & Insights

 Native Landscape 101

 If you’re just getting started with native plants, its important to have the tools and resources to help you succeed.
 There is an incredible amount of information about native plants; where they grow naturally, the conditions they need in a landscape setting, and what plants they pair well with.
 Fear not, as there are plenty of sources at your fingertips to help you succeed!
-Look for these:
+Click the button below to download our in-store resources!

 Using native plants can pose some challenges for a new garden, and the expectations of a native landscape can be quite different from that of a traditional exotic landscape.
 This video gives you a breakdown of those expectations and how to separate traditional landscaping values from native plants.